-We own a small landscaping company, and my husband insists that it is better to be able to tell potential commercial customers that we are bonded... but I am not sure that is what we need.
-I think that a BOP [a Business Owner's Insurance Policy] will suit our needs.
+We own a small landscaping company, and my husband insists that it is better to be able to tell potential commercial customers that we are bonded… but I am not sure that is what we need.
+I think that a BOP (Business Owner’s Insurance Policy) will suit our needs.
 Which of us is right?

 Good news: you’re both right!

-It turns out that liability insurance, such as you'll find as a component of a BOP, is a very different animal from a surety bond.
-Both serve important roles in contract businesses like construction and landscaping, and both help a prospective client feel good about a contractor by reducing the client's exposure to specific risks.
+It turns out that liability insurance, such as the type you’ll find included in a BOP, is a very different animal than a surety bond.
+Both serve important roles in contract businesses like construction and landscaping, and both help a prospective client feel good about a contractor by reducing the client’s exposure to specific risks.

 Liability insurance works like this: let’s say a landscaping contract involved planting a number of trees along the side of a building, and to expedite your work you rent a small backhoe… which promptly bites a chunk out of a corner of the building.
 Who pays for the damage?

 Ideally, of course, you do, since you did the damage.
 Often, however, a small company simply doesn’t have the funds to carry that kind of expense, which is why liability insurance is a good idea.
 Of course, your client also has insurance: property insurance.
 If you aren’t covered, and can’t pay, you can be sure that your client’s next stop will be his property insurer.
 This insurer might pay, but will take a bite back out of your client in the form if increased rates.
 Oh… and they’ll sue you as well.
 By requiring you to carry adequate liability insurance, your client keeps his own insurers happy and his rates low, and you stay out of court.